-- 156. The work of the legislature remained blocked over a disagreement on whether its chairmanship should be rotated between the parties on a regular basis.
+- 185. The Legislative Council of Southern Kordofan was formed on 12 December 2005 and convened on 22 December 2005 with 54 members (30 NCP and 24 SPLM), seven of whom were women.
+Ibrahim Balandia (NCP) was appointed Chairman. - 186.
+The formation of the Southern Kordofan government was plagued by delays in 2006, mainly due to failure to adopt the state constitution.
+The resulting partial paralysis of the executive prevented the appointment of ministers and the proper functioning of the legislature.
+A caretaker government was eventually set up on 7 March 2006. - 187.
+The work of the legislature remained blocked over a disagreement on whether its chairmanship should be rotated between the parties on a regular basis.
 On 11 November, the Presidency took the decision to leave the chairmanship of the Legislative Council with the NCP, the deputy position with the SPLM, and create a new position of 'Leader' of the Council, to be filled by the SPLM.
 On 21 November 2006, the Legislative Council accepted the final draft of the state constitution.
 On 19 December 2006, the constitution was formally adopted in Kadugli in the presence of Vice President Taha.
-The Council met in full session for the first time on 13 March 2007 and is now a functioning body. - 157.
+The Council met in full session for the first time on 13 March 2007 and is now a functioning body. - 188.
 The second session of the Southern Kordofan Legislative Council since the ratification of the state constitution took place in Al Fula, the state's second town, in April 2007.
 This fulfilled the CPA requirement of alternating legislative sessions between Kadugli and Al Fula.
 The Legislative Council created ten permanent committees, the members of which were announced at the session.
-(4/07) - 158.
+(4/07) - 189.
 On 1 July 2007, the President Al-Bashir swore in Omer Suleiman Adam (NCP) as the new Governor of Southern Kordofan State, replacing Ismail Khamis Jallab (SPLM).
 The new Deputy Governor, Daniel Kodi (SPLM) was appointed on 17 July 2007, replacing Eissa Bashari (NCP).
-The rotation of Governors should have taken place in April 2007: Suleiman's predecessor Jallab had been appointed in November 2005 and the CPA stipulates that control of the governorships of Southern Kordofan should have switched between the SPLM and the NCP after the initial appointee had served 18 months.
-(7/07) - 159.
-On 31 December, the Governor of the Southern Kordofan State, Omar Suleiman has announced the appointment of the new ministers for the state government.
-The list comprised of five ministers from SPLM including the Deputy Governor and five ministers from NCP.
-It is expected that the Governor will also appoint government advisors and commissioners of the nine existing localities in the coming few days.
-A list of the current members of the Southern Kordofan State executive can be found in (Annex 17).
-(12/07) - 160.
+The rotation of Governors should have taken place in April 2007, but was postponed by mutual consent. - 190.
+At the end of December 2007 and beginning of January 2008, the Governor appointed the state cabinet (five ministers from SPLM, including Deputy Governor, and five from NCP as well as government advisors and locality commissioners.
+(Annex 17). - 191.
 On 26 July 2007, an Assessment and Evaluation Commission for Southern Kordofan State was created by a presidential decree, just after the end of the second year of the Interim period deadline stipulated by the CPA (07/07).
-On 12 February 2008, President Al Bashir appointed El Dirdeiri Mohamed Ahmed and Neron Philips as co-chairs of the COmmission.(02/08) - 161.
-On 25 October 2008, the Legislative Council of Southern Kordofan held hearings on Southern Kordofan Child Act and the Female Circumcision Prevention Bill.
-The Child Act is based on the new national laws enhancing children's rights in many arenas.
-The FCP Bill, if approved, will be the first in Sudan.
-Also during the month, the SPLM legislators presented two bills to the State Legislature on State Judiciary and State Police.
-On 31 October, UNMIS Human Rights, as invited, attended a workshop at the Legislative Council where the draft Bill on State Police was debated.
-(10/08)
+On 12 February 2008, President Al Bashir appointed El Dirdeiri Mohamed Ahmed and Neron Philips as co-chairs of the Commission.